The Deal: One of the Top Merit Scholarships in the Nation

 This year, 20 of Arizona’s highest-achieving students will become Flinn Scholars, receiving an unparalleled package for undergraduate study:

-- Free tuition and room and board;
+- The full cost of tuition and mandatory fees, and room and board;

 - Funding for study abroad;